zigpy/zha-device-handlers/README.md

   pip install zha-quirks==0.0.38
   ```

 After installing components with both methods above you need deleting the installed component by hand then  you is updating your HA installation or its override the new HA files and you can getting lib miss matching.
+Execute in your HA docker container CLI:
 ```bash
 rm -r  /config/deps/
 ```